Last Updated: September 21, 2020

 These transfers are subject to special rules under European and UK data protection law.

 These countries do not have the same data protection laws as the United Kingdom and EEA.
 We will, however, ensure the transfer complies with data protection law and all personal data will be secure.
 Our standard practice is to use standard data protection contract clauses which have been approved by the European Commission.
-To obtain a copy of those clauses [insert details of where they have been made available (where possible providing a link to the mechanism or information.

 If you would like further information please contact us.